mesuli95/Data-Analytics/README.md

 # Unary relationship

 * A unary relationship is when an entity has a connection with itself.
-* Binary relationships are the most common and easy to explore, whereas unary and ternary are comparatively complex and rare.

-# Binary
+# Binary relationship

 * A binary relationship connects two entities.
 Example, relationship Connecting Animal and Person.
+* Binary relationships are the most common and easy to explore, whereas unary and ternary are comparatively complex and rare.

-# Ternary
+# Ternary relationship

 * A ternary relationship connects three entities.
 For example, you might use a ticket entity to connect a venue, a performing artist, and a price.
 * A ternary relationship connects three entities.